1a2b3c4dBobAn/Cyber-Wallet/README.md

 # Cyber-Wallet
 [Live Demo](https://cyber-wallet.herokuapp.com/#/login) | [Wiki](https://github.com/1a2b3c4dBobAn/Cyber-Wallet/wiki)

-Cyber-Wallet is a trading platform for users to efficiently practice tradings with real-time stock data, but in
+Cyber-Wallet is a trading platform for users to efficiently practice tradings with real-time stock data without any risk of losing money.
+The inspiration comes from Robinhood and the visual appearance is inspired by synthwave.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+# Features

-* ...
+* User authentication:

+end-to-end using BCrypt.